yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 ## Vector is an equivalent class of curves

-From above we already know that one can find different curves such that the differential operator have the right coefficient correspond to the vector.
-If we make a collection of all the curves correspond to the same vector, we would have establish the same "one-to-one" correspondence.
+From above we already know that one can find more than one curve to obtain the same the differential operator.
+If we make a collection of all the curves correspond to the same vector, we can identify a vector with an equivalent class if curves.

 Here it goes from [Nakahara](http://stringworld.ru/files/Nakahara _ M. _ Geometry _ topology _ and _ physics _ 2nd _ ed..pdf):